dipranjan/dsinterviewqns/contents/SQL/Select.md

 ## SQL Basics

+If you are new to SQL [this ▶️](https://www.youtube.com/watch?v=7GVFYt6_ZFM&list=PL08903FB7ACA1C2FB) is one of the most comprehensive material of SQL that is available in the internet.
+Please go through the portions of interest to you.

 ### DDL

 DDL stands for Data Defination Language.
 These commands are used to change the structure of a database and database objects.